Hazel1994/ViPE-Videos/README.md

 ## How-does-it-work
 - Transcribe the MP3 using Whisper by OpenAI.
+- Automatically translate the lyrics to English if they are in other languages
 - Provide the lyrics to ViPE for analysis.
 - ViPE generates visual prompts for the lyrics.
 - Select the most concrete and fitting prompt for each lyric line.